What is CASPA?

 - The ability to record evidence in multi-media format to support the judgements you are making about your pupils

-A tool to support both schools and Local Authorities
+A tool to support schools, groups of schools and Local Authorities

-Where CASPA is licensed to a Local Authority, CASPA is delivered as two separate modules: the school data collection module of CASPA, designed to be installed in each school, and the Local Authority module, designed for a single central installation:
+Where CASPA is licensed to a Local Authority or group of schools, CASPA is often delivered as two separate modules: the school data collection module of CASPA, designed to be installed in each school, and the LA module, designed for a single central installation:

 - The school module is used by school staff for data collection, analysis and reporting.

-- The Local Authority module of CASPA replicates all of the reporting and analysis functionality of the school module, and allows all analysis and reporting to be run for a single school or all schools; the local authority module allows the authority to collect data from its schools to carry out authority-wide analysis and is also used to submit anonymised data for analysis to generate the comparative data set used by CASPA.
+- The LA module of CASPA replicates all of the reporting and analysis functionality of the school module, and allows all analysis and reporting to be run for a single school or all schools; the LA module allows the central team to collect data from its schools to carry out LA/group-wide analysis and is also used to submit anonymised data for analysis to generate the comparative data set used by CASPA.